Boston Manor House: Description of the house

 Going through this porch and the new front doorway one comes into the entrance hall.
 It extends to the west side of the house and the former front door.
-Halfway between, however, is a wooden divide or screen which was added around the 19c, and the east half was given a new ceiling.
+Halfway between, however, is a wooden divide or screen which was added around the 19th century, and the east half was given a new ceiling.

 On the immediate left of the hall is the dining room.
 It is not very large and is painted in a bright yellow which was both popular and expensive when it was in fashion.
 It has a number of prints and paintings hanging on the walls of local scenes from times gone by.

 Once back in the hallway and walking through the screen, there is to the left-hand side a door to the library, which is about the same size as the dining room.
 It has some interesting features.
 Unfortunately the room now remains locked and cannot be seen by visitors due to the dangerous condition of the wall on that side of the house.
 Beyond the library door is the west side door to the garden.

 The west side of the hall also has a mostly original left hand winding Jacobean staircase.

 The angle of ascent (or rake) of the stairs is more gentle than in modern buildings, with both a lower ‘rise’ to the next tread and deeper ‘run’ to the next step.
 The treads are bullnosed and obediently creak to each and every footfall a visitor may place upon them.